 If you’re an athlete, it’s critical that your pre-workout is free from any banned substance.
 Look for the Informed Sport, NSF, or Banned Substance Control Group (BSCG) logos on the product’s packaging to ensure the product has been batch-tested.

-RELATED: Best supplements for men
+RELATED: Best Supplements for Men

+When taken as directed, pre-workouts are generally considered safe to use for healthy individuals.
 If you’re taking a new pre-workout, it’s recommended that you start with half the dose to see how your body reacts and then gradually increase from there.
 You should never consume more than the recommended dose, especially if the product contains stimulants like caffeine.

 When Should I Take Pre-Workout?